Gangster45671/Enhanced-SD-Web-Server--ESP-12E-/README.md

 All server activity is loged to the 'server.log' file, located at the root of the SD card.

 ### Per-Page Authentication
+Via the configution page at '/admin/' or by editing '/config.jsn' you can set a list of pages/directories that require an admin login to be accessed.
+If a directory is set then so will it's 'index.htm'.
+Admin username and password are also settable via config.

 ### Web Update
 By going to '/update/' you can upload a '.bin' file directly into the flash of your ESP.
 Allowing for firmware updates wirelessly/remotely.

 ### IoT Server
+You can add a sensor value to it's own log by making a GET request to the server at '/iot/?name=feed_name&value=value'.
+The log is stored at '/iot/feed_name.csv' and a timestamp is automatically added with every log.

 ### Server Side Scripting
 #### Server Side Includes